 Remember the story of the rich young man who came to Christ with the question so many seekers ask, “Good Teacher, what must I do to inherit eternal life?”
 (Mk 10:17).
 Jesus knew this young man’s heart.
-He had a sense of his own self righteousness.
-So Jesus said to him, “Why do you call me good?
+He had a sense of his own righteousness.
+To disabuse him of this notion, Jesus said, “Why do you call me good?
 No one is good except God alone.”
 Then Jesus told him he must keep the law perfectly.
 This man claimed he had done that from his youth.
-But he must have had a sense his efforts had fallen short or he would not have asked the question in the first place.
-So Jesus asked him to do one more thing – to sell everything he had and come and follow him.
+Since he obviously had no sense of his own spiritual need, Jesus asked him to do one more thing – to sell everything he had and come and follow him.
 This was one commandment the young man could not obey because he was too attached to his wealth.
 So in great sorrow he went away.

-Mark tells us that Jesus had great affection for this young man, despite his lack of total commitment.
+Mark tells us that Jesus had great affection for this young man, despite his unwillingness to follow.
 So why did Jesus let him go?
 Why didn’t he make things a bit easier for him?
 Jesus did not require others to sell all their belongings in order to follow him.
 Commenting on this incident to his disciples, Jesus said, “How difficult it will be for those who have wealth to enter the kingdom of God!”
 (Mk 10:23).

 What would happen in this same context today?
 If an evangelist were to sense that a person’s wealth might be a hindrance to the gospel, he might very likely lower the bar just enough to let him in.
 In fact, many evangelists would go even farther and promise the young man that a life of service to Christ might mean even greater riches.
 This is what is known as the prosperity gospel.

 It seems that many folks today simply cannot trust the Holy Spirit to do the work of conversion through the word of God without a little assist from the evangelist.
 We need to soften the message to make it less offensive and more palatable.
-But the core of the gospel message is that sinners need to be reconciled to God through the blood of Jesus Christ.
+But the core of the gospel message is that sinners need to be reconciled to God by repenting of their sins.
 Paul says this message is “a stumbling block to Jews and folly to Gentiles” (1 Cor 1:23).
-Who wants to acknowledge the fact that their transgressions are so offensive to a Holy God that it required the death of his Son to save us?
+Who wants to acknowledge the fact that his transgressions are so offensive to a Holy God that it required the death of his Son to save him?
 Today that same gospel is no less offensive than it was 2000 years ago.
 We should expect people to have difficulty accepting it.